Path to Membership

 We truly hope that you will choose to become a member of the Unitarian Church of Montpelier (UCM).
 As members, we hold the following expectations for ourselves:

-- Showing up Sunday services and classes are the foundation of our community, and they are enriched by the presence of every member on a regular basis.
+- Showing up Sunday services and classes are the foundation of our community, and they are enriched by the regular presence of every member and friend.
 No one takes attendance, and we all accept that some choose to be present more often than others.

 - Stewardship Each of us annually pledges financial support to UCM according to our ability to contribute.
-The act of contributing is far more important than the amount of the contribution.
+Our Stewardship Team shares the UUA’s ‘Fair Share Guidelines’ each year, encouraging each Member and friend who wishes to pledge, to offer a generous gift within their means.
+The act of contributing is far more important than the dollar amount of the contribution.
 Many “friends of UCM,” who are not official members, also contribute generously.
+Part of the commitment of becoming a Member includes becoming a steward of our church community, committing to give a financial contribution (in any amount as you discern) each calendar year.

 What is the Next Step?

 Participating in one of our “New UU” sessions.
 These informal sessions give you a chance to get to know some current members as well as some other newcomers, and learn a little about UCM and Unitarian Universalism.
-If you would like more information about this event, you can talk with anyone on the Membership Committee at the Hospitality Table in the vestry after the service or our Minister.
-Completion of “New UU” is a requirement for formal membership.
-If you are already a member of another UU congregation, however, you can simply transfer your membership.
+If you would like more information about this event, you can talk with anyone on the Membership & Hospitality Committee, or our Minister.
+Completion of “New UU” classes are highly recommended options included within our Five Pathways to Membership program.
+If you are not able to attend them in person/virtually when they are offered, we have video recordings of past classes that we invite you to watch.
+If you have already recently been a member of another UU congregation, however, you may simply transfer your membership.

 Signing and Celebrating

-Every signing of the Membership Roll is a cause for celebration — both for you and for us.
+Every signing of the Membership Book is a cause for celebration — both for you and for us.
 New members are recognized and welcomed by the congregation in a New Member Recognition ceremony.
-You and the other participating new members will be acknowledged during the service and sign the church membership book.
+You and the other participating New Members will be acknowledged during a Sunday Worship Service, and will be invited to sign the church Membership Book.
 Once you have done this, you will be an active member of our congregation.
 Membership entitles you to vote at congregational meetings so your voice will be heard regarding important congregational issues.
 Other benefits of membership include access to pastoral care and support when you are faced with life’s challenges, and ministry for life’s passages – marriage, child dedication, and memorial services.

 Now I’m a Member…